Mammography uses X-rays to create images of the breast. These images are called mammograms.

 If a finding is abnormal or the mammogram wasn't clear enough for the results to be read, you will be called back for more tests.

-Follow-up may include another mammogram, a breast ultrasound or a breast MRI.
+Follow-up may include another mammogram, breast ultrasound or breast MRI.
 In some cases, a biopsy may be needed.

 The recall rate of a mammography center is the percent of women who are called back for more tests.
 Some centers may share their recall rate with you.
 This information may help you understand your chances of being called back.

 It's not uncommon to be called back for an abnormal finding on a mammogram.
-Although there is no “gold standard” recall rate, in the U.S., about 10-13 percent of women are called back after a mammogram [15-16].
+About 12-13 percent of women in the U.S. are called back after a mammogram [16-17].

 If you are called back, try not to panic or worry.
 Most abnormal findings are not breast cancer.